carpentries-incubator/twitter-with-twarc/_episodes/06-search-stream.md

 open the file and see if we have something less than 2,000 tweets or 6 days worth.
 For this hashtag, you will probably hit your limit.

 If you want to go back as far in time as the Twitter API allows (6 days typically), and NOT eat up too much of your monthly quota, you can simultaneously tighten up your search parameters and keep your `--limit` value low.

 ~~~
 !twarc2 search --limit 500 "(#catsofinstagram  #cute)" > hashtag_cats_500.jsonl
 ~~~

-This adjusted search returns 5 out of six days.
+This adjusted search for tweets with BOTH of these hashtags, returns 5 out of six days.
 So asking for 800 Tweets should get me six days' worth of results.

 ~~~